Carving wood

 Roughing out

-Remove as much of the scrap wood as possible with a saw, band saw, or chain saw.
+No matter how big or small your carving is, try to remove as much of the scrap wood as possible with a saw, band saw, or chain saw.

 Start with large U-gouges to remove the maximum amount of material.
 Break the sculpture down into geometric shapes, or establish the major planes of the object.